(Editor’s Note: This article originally ran on Feb. 16, 2023. It has been updated to reflect the Dec. 11, 2024 holiday concert information.)

 Punk rock lured a teenage Brett Cahoon into music.

 “Punk rock is my roots.
-At 15 years old, I found my dad’s guitar,” said Cahoon, the leader of Good Shot Judy, a jazz band, that will be in concert in Evans March 4.
+At 15 years old, I found my dad’s guitar,” said Cahoon, the leader of Good Shot Judy, a jazz band, that will be in Evans on Dec.
+11 with “A Crooner’s Christmas.”
 “The Ramones were my religion.”

 And punk was good to Cahoo, his brother, Jeff, and their band Ten Years From Now for several years, but life changes things.
 Marriages, mortgages and kids came along, and the Cahoon brothers found a different focus.